Presented at 9:15am in Plaza Court 2 on Wednesday, November 17, 2021.#34209

-- Laura Ciporen, Sr. Digital Product Developer-Accessibility and Inclusive Content Design, McGraw-Hill Education
+- Laura Ciporen, Digital Content Accessibility Manager, McGraw-Hill Education

 - Length of Session: 1-hr